LP Gas Car & LPG Gas Auto Conversion – How an LPG Gas Car Works – Autogas

 The liquid fuel converts into vapour and is then mixed with air before going into the intake manifold.

-2. LPG Vapour Phase Injection (VPI)
+2. Autogas Vapour Phase Injection (VPI)

 Vapour phase injection (VPI) systems use a converter-and-mixer system.